Quinoa Granola with Sunflower Seeds and Almonds

 - Let sit until flavors meld, about 30 minutes.
 Serve (Sauce can be refrigerated for up to 4 days.)

-One-Pan Chicken with Kate and Butternut Squash
+One-Pan Chicken with Kale and Butternut Squash

 - ½ cup cold-pressed extra-virgin olive oil